Safeguarding & Behaviour Policies, & Code of Conduct

 One-to-One Contact

-Operate an ‘open door’ policy where individual students can be seen through a door, either by leaving it open or through the glass.
-Alternatively a ‘Welcome Access’ policy, where staff and volunteers move freely between rroms and studios.
+• Operate an ‘open door’ policy where individual students can be seen through a door, either by leaving it open or through the glass.
+Alternatively a ‘Welcome Access’ policy, where staff and volunteers move freely between rooms and studios.

 Physical Contact